 Why don’t you have open or “cageless” boarding?
 Our resort is designed to provide the utmost in safety and comfort for your pet(s).
 We believe open boarding leaves too high of a risk of altercations and the spread of communicable illnesses, as well as keeping your pet from a quiet, much-needed night’s rest.

 Why is your resort better than having a pet-sitter in our home?
 Dogs are social pack animals by nature, and most prefer spending time with other animals to being left at home alone.
 If your dog suffers from separation anxiety, the best antidote is to keep him busy, active, and in the company of others.
 We de-stress pets with mental and physical challenges, such as workouts, agility field play, and socialization.
-Our cats even enjoy play time in the cat room.

 Will you welcome my pet if they’re in heat?
 For the safety of all of our guests, we are unable to accept female pets in heat.
 Animals in heat emit scents that will arouse other guests and lead to substantial management issues.